 In my point of view, Eni presented good and useful considerations while blowout BOP Design & Operations which are as follows:

-BOP Blowout Preventers For Land Rigs, Jack-Ups, And Fixed Platform
+BOP Blowout Preventers For Land Rigs, Jack-Up Rigs, And Fixed Platform

 The pressure rating requirement for blowout BOP equipment is based on the ‘maximum anticipated surface pressure.
 Projects that require a different working pressure in the whole system shall be agreed upon by the Company and Drilling Contractor.